zuchunshan/NNparser/readme.md

         Pytoch Model Hierarchy								pytorch table
 ```

-**Input tensors :**

-​			TF Keras version:

-​				I0_1,I0_2, I0_3: the shape of the first input
+**Input/Output tensors:**

-​				I1_1,I1_2,I1_3: the shape of the second input
+​		-	TF Keras version, the shape of the tensor is formed as (height, width, channel)

-​			Pytorch version:

-​				I1, I2, I3: the shape of the first tensor
+​		-	Pytorch version, the shape of the tensor is formed in (channel, height, width)

-​		**Output tensors:** O1,O2,O3: th eshap of the first output

 ​		**Kernel Tensors:**

-​			k1,k2: kernel size H&W for conv & pooling;
+​			k1,k2: kernel size H&W for conv & pooling, labeld in `Height, Width`

-​			s1,s2: stride H&W of rolling windows;
+​			s1,s2: stride H&W of rolling windows, labeld in `X,Y`

-​			p1,p2: padding size, values are calculated based on centric padding
+​			p1,p2: padding size, values are calculated based on centric padding, labeld in `X,Y`

 ​		**Memory Costs:**

-​			SizeI: Size of input tensors
+​			- Size of input tensors

-​			SizeO: Size of output tensors
+​			- Size of output tensors

-​			SizeW: Size of model parameters，note that the values depends on Byte per Elements(BPE) of the models, default BPE is 4 (fp32)
+​			- Size of model parameters，note that the values depends on Byte per Elements(BPE) of the models, default BPE is 4 (fp32)

-​		**Computation Costs:**
+​		**Computation Costs: (Both forward and backward ops)**

-​			OpGemm: # of Matrix multi-adds
+​			- `GEMM`: Number of Matrix multi-adds

-​			OpVect: # of Element-wise Ops
+​			- `ElemWise`: Number of Element-wise Ops

-​			OpActi: # of activations(for transcendental Functions).
+​			- `Activation`: Number of activations(for transcendental Functions).
 Relu is also counted as an activation operation for convenience.

 ​		**misc:**